 Coal Creek sewer upgrade

-King County Wastewater Treatment Division (WTD) is planning to upgrade a regional sewer line that serves Bellevue and Newcastle.
+King County Wastewater Treatment Division (WTD) will upgrade a regional sewer line that serves Bellevue and Newcastle.
 The existing pipeline was built between 1966 and 1991 in an area that looked different from today, with a smaller population.
-The pipeline is nearing its maximum capacity and needs to be upgraded to meet the growing needs of your community.
-When complete, the new sewer will provide safe and reliable service for another 50 years or more.
+The pipeline is nearing its maximum capacity and needs to be upgraded to carry more wastewater and meet the growing needs of your community.

 Protecting the Coal Creek Natural Area

 The existing Coal Creek Trunk is approximately 2.5 miles long and primarily follows the banks of Coal Creek in the Coal Creek Natural Area between Newcastle and I-405.
 The new pipeline alignment will move the active pipeline away from Coal Creek offering better protection to this sensitive environmental area.

 The selected pipeline alignment also aims to decrease impacts to both the Natural Area and Coal Creek Parkway SE during construction.